 Electronic cigarettes, e-cigars, e-pipes and corresponding devices that produce vapour must be packed in hand luggage or transported in a pocket or a handbag.
 They may not be packed in cargo hold luggage.

 Consumer devices, such as watches, calculators, cameras, telephones and computers may be carried either as hand baggage or as checked hold baggage.
-We recommend packing valuable and important items in your hand baggage.
+We recommend to pack them in your hand baggage.

 Skis and ice hockey sticks are stored in the cargo hold during the flight.
 The packing instructions for ice skates and golf clubs vary according to carrier.
 Some carriers allow transporting them as hand baggage, some do not.
 We recommend checking this with your carrier before your flight.